rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Extended Kalman Filters

-In the previous section, we have shown that the Kalman Filter is only applicable when both the process model and the measurement model are linear Gaussian process.
+In the previous section, we have shown that the Kalman Filter is only applicable when both the process model and the measurement model are linear Gaussian processes.

 * The noise of the measurements and of the state-transition must be Gaussian
 * The state-transition function and the measurement to state function must be linear.